sigstore/sigstore-go/docs/oci-image-verification.md

 # Example of OCI image verification using `sigstore-go`

-This document will walk through using the `sigstore-go` CLI to verify an OCI image reference.
+This document will walk through using the `sigstore-go` library to verify an OCI image reference.

 ## Disclaimer